Chocolate Cereal

 Dessert Toppings

-Can be crushed and used as a fun topping for a variety of desserts, adding crunch and flavor.
+Chocolate cereal can be crushed and used as a fun topping for a variety of desserts, adding crunch and flavor.

 Ideas for Use: